mask-cond-video-diffusion/mask-cond-video-diffusion.github.io/README.md

 <h2 align="center"> Video Prediction </h2>

-We first use real `past` frames to generate current frames, then we autoregressively generate the current frames after that using the last generated frames as new `past` frames:
+First, we use real `past` frames to predict current frames.
+Then, we autoregressively predict the frames after that using the last predicted frames as new `past` frames (free-running):

 <h3 align="center"> <img src="./autoregressive.svg" alt="autoregressive" width="300"> </h3>